SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Examples/Intermediates ones/uart.rst

        ...
      }

-     // Provide bitCounter.value that count up each bitTimer.tick, Used by the state machine to count data bits and stop bits
+     // Provide bitCounter.value that count up each bitTimer.tick, Used by
+     // the state machine to count data bits and stop bits.
      // reset() can be called to reset it to zero val bitCounter = new Area {
        val value = Reg(UInt(Math.max(dataWidthMax, 2) bits))